+LIT298

-LIT298 Special Topics in Literature 3 cr. hr.
+Special Topics in Literature

-The Special Topics in Literature class provides an opportunity for students to further connect their travel in Europe to their lives.
+The Directed Studies in Literature class provides an opportunity for students to further connect their travel in Europe to their lives.
 Students enrolled in this class will use the literary genre of the personal essay to discover and discuss connections between the various European cultures they visit.
 As part of their essays, students will also discuss the connections between these European cultures and their own American culture.